Citrix DaaS

 To work around the issue, log on to the VDA and upgrade the VDA Upgrade Agent to version 7.37.0.7 or later (using the VDA installer version 2303 or later).
 Starting with version 7.37.0.7, the VDA Upgrade Agent supports auto-upgrade so that agents of earlier versions running on the VDAs can automatically upgrade to the latest version.
 With this auto-update feature, the VDA upgrade service checks the VDA version reported by the agent and then schedules upgrades within one hour to automatically upgrade the agent to the latest version.
 This auto-upgrade feature reduces your maintenance effort.

 For the agent on the VDA to upgrade automatically, be sure to log off sessions so that the VDA upgrade service can initiate auto-upgrades.
-You can log off sessions in Full Configuration.
+You can log off sessions in Studio.

 If the agent fails to upgrade automatically, log on to the VDA and upgrade the agent manually as follows: